Beyond ReLU: Bifurcation, Oversmoothing, and Topological Priors: A Dynamical System Perspective for Oversmoothing

 \paragraph{Connection to Effective Potential} This bifurcation mechanism admits an intuitive energy-landscape interpretation.
 The amplitude $a^*$ minimizes an effective potential analogous to the Landau free energy in phase transition theory. \begin{corollary}[Effective Potential Energy] The bifurcating fixed-point amplitude $a_\star$ from Theorem \ref{thm:pitchfork_general} minimizes the ``effective potential energy'' $V(a)$:

 \end{corollary}

 The proof is given in \ref{app:eff_pot-simplified}.
-This energy function corresponds to a \emph{Supercritical Pitchfork} bifurcation system as in (see Fig.\ref{fig:effective_potential}) and elegantly explains the bifurcation mechanism: \begin{itemize} \item \textbf{Subcritical regime ($\alpha w \lambda_k < 1$):} The coefficient of the $a^2$ term $(1-\alpha w\lambda_k)/2$ is positive. $F(a)$ is a single well with its minimum at $a=0$.
+This energy function corresponds to a \emph{Supercritical Pitchfork} bifurcation system as in (see Fig.\ref{fig:effective_potential}) and elegantly explains the bifurcation mechanism: \begin{itemize} \item \textbf{Subcritical regime ($\alpha w \lambda_k < 1$):} The coefficient of the $a^2$ term $(1-\alpha w\lambda_k)/2$ is positive. $V(a)$ is a single well with its minimum at $a=0$.
 The system is trapped in the stable, homogeneous (oversmoothed) state. \item \textbf{Supercritical regime ($\alpha w \lambda_k > 1$):} The coefficient of the $a^2$ term becomes negative, destabilizing $a=0$ into an unstable local \emph{maximum}.
 The $a^4$ term (which is positive) bounds the energy, creating two new, symmetric minima at $a_\star \neq 0$. \end{itemize}

 \paragraph{Empirical verification of scaling laws.} The theoretical predictions of this section yield precise, testable scaling laws : the amplitude grows as $a^\star \sim \sqrt{\mu}$ (Theorem~\ref{thm:pitchfork_general}) and the Dirichlet energy grows as $E_D^\star \sim \mu$ (Corollary~\ref{cor:dirichlet}).
-Figure~\ref{fig:empirical_validation} validates both predictions across Erd\H{o}s--R\'{e}nyi, Barab\'{a}si--Albert, Watts--Strogatz, and random-regular graphs.
+Although our derivation mode-coupling reduction is local,Figure~\ref{fig:empirical_validation} validates both predictions across Erd\H{o}s--R\'{e}nyi, Barab\'{a}si--Albert, Watts--Strogatz, and random-regular graphs.
 In particular, the log-log plot (Figure~\ref{fig:empirical_validation}d) confirms the predicted $\sqrt{\mu}$ scaling, with all graph types collapsing onto the theoretical curve near the bifurcation point $\mu = 0$.